-- Thank You Letters should be legibly hand-written in ink, on a simple card with an envelope; or they should be typed on BSHS Letterhead and sealed in an envelope. - Write a Thank you Letter to your Mentor, and have three copies of a form letter to give to Panel Members during your presentation. - Address the letter professionally (Example: Dear Mr. Smith or Dear Panel Member,) - o Be heartfelt and meaningful with your words/thoughts - Conclude the letter with a respectful salutation (Example: Sincerely, Respectfully) - Provide your signature with an ink pen below your salutation - Put the Thank You Letters (Mentor and Panel Member) in your Senior Project Portfolio to hand out during your presentation.
+- o Thank You Letters should be legibly hand-written in ink, on a simple card with an envelope. - Write a Thank you Letter to your Mentor, and have three copies of a form letter to give to Panel Members during your presentation. - o Address the letter professionally (Example: Dear Mr. Smith or Dear Panel Member,) - o Be heartfelt and meaningful with your words/thoughts - o Conclude the letter with a respectful salutation (Example: Sincerely, Respectfully) - o Provide your signature in ink pen - Put the Thank You Letters (Mentor and Panel Member) in your Senior Project Portfolio to hand out during your presentation.